 Posted Oct.
 19, 2017 |

 Bootleg jerseys are not made to last -- in fact one machine washing could be the end of the road.
-If you get the jersey autographed, the autograph will probably bleed or fade, sometimes at an alarming rate.
-As far as any patches or embroidery, the bootlegs will be missing detail or look a little (or a lot) off.
+If you get an autographed sports jersey, the autograph will probably bleed or fade, sometimes at an alarming rate.
+As far as any patches or embroidery, the counterfeit sports jerseys will be missing detail or look a little (or a lot) off.

 If none of that bothers you, knowingly buying or selling counterfeit sports jerseys is against federal law and people have been caught and punished.